Manual therapy is the skilled passive movement of joints and soft tissues. It includes:

 – Neural Mobilisation

-At Excel Physiotherapy we are able to offer Real Time Ultrasound.
+Musculoskeletal Ultrasound Imaging for assessment of peripheral joints and soft tissue injuries.
 This enables us to see live pictures of your muscles and tendons.
-This is not only helpful in conﬁrming a clinical diagnosis in conjunction with a thorough physical assessment, but can be very useful in retraining muscle activity.
+This is not only helpful in confirming a clinical diagnosis in conjunction with a thorough physical assessment, but can be very useful in retraining muscle activity.
 The immediacy you get from real time ultrasound means you can see your progress there and then.